6 min read

 Autumn colors are a major feature of the Earth's surface, but what purpose do they serve?
 Photo by NASA

-We think of autumn colors as a passive change that simply happens each fall, but two scientists in 2001 made the provocative proposal that trees turn color as a way of signaling to aphids.
+We think of autumn colors as a passive change that simply happens each fall, but two scientists in 2001 made the provocative proposal that trees instead turn color as a way of signaling to aphids.

 ✍️